-Card issuers are supposed to be the most genuine players who follow the protocols and protect their customers.
-Nevertheless the card issuer can launch attacks against other parties in the smart card system too.
-Card issuer's attacks may not be directly associated with financial incentives, but to discover cardholders' behaviour or other data initially not supplied to the issuing company.
-Data may also be sold to a third party not involved in the smart card system.
-In addition, privacy regulations are not the same in every location throughout the globe, therefore an inferior system with poor protocol design may substantially reduce the chance of cardholder being anonymous.
-One attractive feature of smart card is its ability to be personalised after issuance.
-However, features introduced afterwards may force the initial protocol to alter.
+Card issuers are often regarded as the genuine party in such a system.
+Nevertheless the card issuer can launch attacks against other parties too.
+Card issuer's attacks may not be directly associated with financial rewards, but to discover cardholders' behaviour, or other data initially not given to them.
+Data could also be sold to a third party.
+In addition, privacy regulations are not the same throughout the globe, therefore an inferior system with poor protocol design may substantially reduce the ability for a cardholder to be anonymous in an transaction.